Broken Hill: Geology

 Broken Hill's massive orebody, which formed about 1,800 million years ago, has proved to be among the world's largest silver–lead–zinc mineral deposits.
 The orebody is shaped like a boomerang plunging into the earth at its ends and outcropping in the centre.
 The protruding tip of the orebody stood out as a jagged rocky ridge amongst undulating plain country on either side.
-This was known as the broken hill by early pastoralists.
+This was known as the Broken Hill by early pastoralists.
 Miners called the ore body the Line of Lode.
 A unique mineral recently identified from Broken Hill has been named Nyholmite after Ron Nyholm (1917–1971).
 Lead with the isotope signature of the Broken Hill deposits has been found across the entire continent of Antarctica in ice cores dating back to the late nineteenth century.

 History

 The earliest human settlers in the area around Broken Hill are thought to have been the Wiljakali Indigenous Australians, once thought to have only intermittently lived in the area because of the lack of permanent water sources.

-The first Europeans to visit the area was then Surveyor General of New South Wales, Major Thomas Mitchell, in 1841.
-Three years later in 1844, the explorer Charles Sturt saw and named the Barrier Range while searching for an inland sea; so naming it because it was blocked to his journey north.
-Burke and Wills passed through the area on their famous 1860–61 expedition, setting up a base camp at nearby Menindee.
+The first British to enter the area was the 1844 expedition led by soldier and explorer Charles Sturt.
+He was guided there along Stephens Creek by an Indigenous teenager from Menindee called Topar.
+Sturt saw and named the Barrier Range while searching for an inland sea; so naming it because it blocked his journey north.

 Pastoralists first began settling the area in the 1850s, and the main trade route to the area was along the Darling River.

 Broken Hill was founded in 1883 by boundary rider Charles Rasp, who patrolled the Mount Gipps fences.
-In 1883 he discovered what he thought was tin, but the samples proved to be silver and lead.
-The orebody they came from proved to be the largest and richest of its kind in the world.
+In 1883, he discovered what he thought was tin, but the samples proved to be silver and lead.
+The orebody they came from proved to be the largest and richest of its kind in the world and comparable to contemporary mining in Pulacayo, Bolivia.
 Rasp and six associates founded the Broken Hill Proprietary Company (BHP), later BHP Billiton, and now BHP again, in 1885 as the Syndicate of Seven.
-By 1915 BHP had realised that its ore reserves were limited and began to diversify into steel production.
+By 1915, BHP had realised that its ore reserves were limited and began to diversify into steel production.
 Mining at the BHP mines at Broken Hill ceased 28 February 1939.
 BHP was not the only mining operation at Broken Hill though, and mining continued at the southern and northern ends of the Line of Lode.
 In the early 20th century, Broken Hill was a centre of mining innovation resulting in a viable froth flotation process.
 Currently the southern and northern operations are run by Perilya Limited, who plan to open further mines along the Line of Lode.

 In 1892 Broken Hill Gaol was built, designed by the Colonial Architect, James Barnet, who also designed the Sydney Museum, among others.
 Its construction cost £15,000, and was carried out by Dobbee and Son.
 It opened on 8 November 1892 as a 90-bed facility with five prison wardens and initially holding two female and 19 male prisoners.